c3kay/hoyolab-rss-feeds/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/c3kay/hoyolab-rss-feeds/Test%20and%20Deploy)

-This script creates [JSON Feeds](https://jsonfeed.org) and [Atom Feeds](https://datatracker.ietf.org/doc/html/rfc4287) for Hoyoverse Games like Genshin Impact or Honkai Impact 3rd based on the official [Hoyolab](https://www.hoyolab.com) news.
+This script creates [JSON Feeds](https://jsonfeed.org) and [Atom Feeds](https://datatracker.ietf.org/doc/html/rfc4287) for Hoyoverse games like Genshin Impact or Honkai Impact 3rd based on the official [Hoyolab](https://www.hoyolab.com) news.
 The script is intended to be run periodically by e.g. a cronjob.

 Some feeds are already hosted my myself.
 You can find more information about them [here](https://c3kay.de/hoyolab-rss-feeds).